pykale/pykale/CONTRIBUTING.md

   - Document the update in [Google Style Python Docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
 Update `docs` following [docs update steps](https://github.com/pykale/pykale/tree/master/docs).
 Build `docs` via `make html` and verify locally built documentations under `docs\build\html`.
   - Build tests and do tests (not enforced yet, to be done).
 - Create a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) from the task branch above to the master branch `pykale:master` explaining the changes and choose reviewers, using a [template](#pull-request-template).
-  - Check the [CI/CD status of the pull request](https://github.com/pykale/pykale/actions) and fix andy reported errors.
+  - Check the [CI/CD status of the pull request](https://github.com/pykale/pykale/actions) and fix any reported errors.
   - After passing all CI/CD tests, your pull request is ready for [review and merge](#review-and-merge-pull-requests) to have your contribution incorporated.
   - Reviewers may discuss with you and request explanations/changes before merging.
   - You need to [address merge conflicts](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/addressing-merge-conflicts) if they arise.
 Resolve the conflicts locally.